AlexanderSychev2005/internship_tasks_quantum/task2/README.md

 <div>
 <img src="https://zju3dv.github.io/loftr/images/loftr-arch.png"/>
 </div>
-Here is the text from the image:

----

 LoFTR has four components:
 1. A local feature CNN extracts the coarse-level feature maps $\tilde{F}^A$ and $\tilde{F}^B$, together with the fine-level feature maps $\hat{F}^A$ and $\hat{F}^B$ from the image pair $I^A$ and $I^B$.